 PEOPLE

-Fifty-six indigenous tribes were recognized as inhabiting Uganda in the constitution act of 2005 with the population of 32 million people with a steady rise.
-Uganda’s official languages are English and Swahili, yet another 40 tribal languages are spoken among the people.
-This means that an individual has to know his/her own tribal language, neighboring tribal languages as well as English and Swahili to communicate in their daily lives.
+Fifty-six indigenous tribes were recognized as inhabiting Uganda in the constitution act of 2005 with the population in 2020 at 46 million people with a steady rise.
+Uganda’s official language is Englis, with Luganda and Swahili widely spoken.
+Yet another 41 tribal languages are spoken among the people.
+This means that an individual has to know his/her own tribal languages, neighboring tribal languages, as well as English and Swahili to communicate in their daily lives.

 The religions in Uganda are Christian, Animism, and Muslim.
 Animism was the original religion which remains among the people.
-Christianity was brought by the English offering hope in the truth and faith in Jesus Christ as the Son of God and Savior to the world and has spread through the county as the main religion, while the Muslims have moved among the people offering free education to the children.
+Christianity was brought by the English offering hope in the truth and faith in Jesus Christ as the Son of God and Savior to the world and has spread through the county as the main religion, while the Muslims moved among the people offering free education to the children and unfortunately dominating in many parts of the country now.